 Your Achilles tendon is located at the back of your foot, just above your heel.
 It connects your heel to the two muscles of your calf and helps your foot push forward every time you take a step.

 If the tendon becomes swollen or irritated due to overuse, it can lead to the painful condition called Achilles tendonitis.
-If Achilles tendonitis goes untreated, it can become a chronic condition that makes just walking around almost impossible.
+If Achilles tendonitis goes untreated, it can become a chronic (ongoing) condition that makes just walking around almost impossible.

 Achilles tendonitis is a very common running injury.
 But it can also affect basketball players, dancers, or people who put a lot of repeated stress on their feet.
 It can be very painful.